Karachi: Higher

 The D. J. Sindh Government Science College is one of Karachi's oldest universities and dates from 1887.

 Karachi University is the city's largest by number of students, number of departments & occupied land area.

 Karachi is home to several major public universities.
 Karachi's first public university's date from the British colonial era.
-The Sindh Madressatul Islam founded in 1885, was granted university status in 2012.
-Establishment of the Sindh Madressatul Islam was followed by the establishment of the D. J. Sindh Government Science College in 1887, and the institution was granted university status in 2014.
+The Sindh Madressatul Islam was founded in 1885 and was granted university status in 2012.
+Establishment of the Sindh Madressatul Islam was followed by the establishment of the D. J. Sindh Government Science College in 1887, which was granted university status in 2014.
 The Nadirshaw Edulji Dinshaw University of Engineering and Technology (NED), was founded in 1921, and is Pakistan's oldest institution of higher learning.
 The Dow University of Health Sciences was established in 1945, and is now one of Pakistan's top medical research institutions.

 The University of Karachi, founded in 1951, is Pakistan's largest university with a student population of 24,000.
 The Institute of Business Administration (IBA), founded in 1955, is the oldest business school outside of North America and Europe, and was set up with technical support from the Wharton School and the University of Southern California.
 The Dawood University of Engineering and Technology, which opened in 1962, offers degree programmes in petroleum, gas, chemical, and industrial engineering.
 The Pakistan Navy Engineering College (PNEC), operated by the Pakistan Navy, is associated with the National University of Sciences and Technology (NUST) in Islamabad.

 Karachi is also home to numerous private universities.
 The Aga Khan University, founded in 1983, is Karachi's oldest private educational institution, and is one of Pakistan's most prestigious medical schools.
 The Indus Valley School of Art and Architecture was founded in 1989, and offers degree programmes in arts and architectural fields.
 Hamdard University is the largest private university in Pakistan with faculties including Eastern Medicine, Medical, Engineering, Pharmacy, and Law.
 The National University of Computer and Emerging Sciences (NUCES-FAST), one of Pakistan's top universities in computer education, operates two campuses in Karachi.
 Bahria University (BU) founded in 2000, is one of the major general institutions of Pakistan with their campuses in Karachi, Islamabad and Lahore offers degree programs in Management Sciences, Electrical Engineering, Computer Science and Psychology.
 Sir Syed University of Engineering and Technology (SSUET) offers degree programmes in biomedical, electronics, telecom and computer engineering.
 Karachi Institute of Economics & Technology (KIET) has two campuses in Karachi.
 The Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology (SZABIST), founded in 1995 by former Prime Minister Benazir Bhutto, operates a campus in Karachi.
-Other names include: